-Passing off is often relied upon when a something is unregistered as a trade mark.
-For example a slogan or a name has not been registered as a trade mark but it has sufficient goodwill attached to it to be protected by passing off laws.
+Passing off is often relied upon when a product is unregistered as a trade mark.
+For example, a slogan or a name may not be registered as a trade mark, but it has sufficient goodwill attached to it to be protected by passing off laws.

-Does Passing off simply apply to Businesses to Business?
+Does passing off simply apply to businesses to business?

 What remedies are available for passing off?

-Damages or an account of the defendants profits
+- Damages or an account of the defendant’s profits;

-An order for the delivery up or the destruction of the infringing articles or products
+- An order for the delivery up or the destruction of the infringing articles or products;

-- An enquiry to establish loss
+- An enquiry to establish loss.

-The following defences are available?
+What defences are available?

-The claimants mark, slogan etc is not distinctive
+- The claimant’s mark, slogan, etc is not distinctive;

-The mark, slogan etc has become generic
+- The mark, slogan, etc has become generic;

-The defendant may be innocently using his or her own name
+- The defendant may be innocently using his or her own name;

-- The claimant has given consent
+- The claimant has given consent.

 If you have any issues in relation to a potential passing off claim, you should seek specialist advice from intellectual property solicitors as to what action you can take to protect your rights.